crate/cratedb-fivetran-destination/docs/handbook.md

   populated.
 While the copy operation is taking place, the original table will block any writes, to avoid data loss.
-  However, shortly before the table swap, to complete the operation, the adapter needs to release the write block: At this point in time, before completing the swap operation, CrateDB may accept writes to the original table before swapping it out, which may lead to data loss.
+  However, shortly before the table swap, to complete the operation, the adapter needs to release the write block: At this point, before completing the swap operation, CrateDB may accept writes to the original table before swapping it out, which may lead to data loss.
+  To avoid any data loss, one should stop any writes during this operation.

 [^uv]: We recommend to use the [uv] package manager, but it also works without.